yue/node-gui/readme.md

 if you want to use a widget, you need to consult the GTK+ documentation and `node-gui`'s source code.

-Following widgets have been mostly supported now:
+Following widgets have been mostly supported by now:

+ - Clipboard
+ - Builder
+ - Object
+ - Widget
+ - Notebook
+ - Window
+ - Menu
+ - StatusIcon

 In order to use other widgets, you must either help finish its bindings (A class may take half an hour), or just use it as a normal GTK+ object,